 Setup Let's Encrypt with Nginx

-When I migrated my VPS (with Ubuntu) to another host, I needed to set up Nginx again with Let's Encrypt, but I always forget how to exactly do it.
-This blog post is aimed to describe in easy steps how to set up up Nginx with auto-renewing Let’s Encrypt SSL certificates.
+When I migrated my VPS (with Ubuntu) to another host, I needed to set up Nginx again with Let's Encrypt, but I always forget exactly how to do it.
+This blog post describes in easy steps how to set up Nginx with auto-renewing Let's Encrypt SSL certificates.

 Setting up Nginx